thomasyang44/sko-tech-academy/docs/client-onboarding/co-rebuild.md

     materials as developed by the IBM SWAT Team

 <br>
 The labs below can be used to learn how various capabilities were configured in the Client Onboarding solution.
-As you may already have expertise in one or more of these capabilities, you are encouraged to perform lab using a capability that you have **LEAST** experience with and/or is the most needed skill in your market.
-Every member of the team should select a different rebuild lab.
+As you already have expertise in one or more capability, **you are encouraged to select a lab for a capability that you have the LEAST experience with and/or is the most needed skill in your market.
+Further, every member of the team should select a different rebuild lab for their first.**  Once the first Rebuild lab is completed, you may select additional rebuild labs or proceed to [Customization](co-customization.md).
 <br>
-As you start and perform the lab, think and coordinate with your team members about how you might be able to customize the capability to fit your client PoC requirements.
+As you perform the lab, think and coordinate with your team members how you might be able to customize the capability to fit client PoC requirements.
 <br>
 This lab is considered an individual activity as each team member should work on a separate rebuild lab.
-However, all work should be done on the shared team cluster and collaboration is highly recommended as you build components into your customized Client Onboarding PoC demonstration.
+However, all work should be done on the shared team cluster and **collaboration is highly recommended** as you build components into your customized Client Onboarding PoC demonstration (Day 4).

 !!! warning
     Please note that you may need to redeploy your application depending on the rebuild lab update.